 A good way to end your personal statement is to go back to why YOU should be considered for this opportunity.
 Summarise the best bits of the course, the College, yourself and tie this all together in your conclusion.

-* If applying for Early Entry at ICMS please send your personal statement to [email protected]
+* If applying for Early Entry at ICMS please send your personal statement to your ICMS Student Advisor at [email protected]

 News, Current Students